tannerhonnef/geog313-final-project/README.md

 # GEOG 313 Final Project
-This README describes how to run a container using the dockerfile and executing the notebook that is created as a part of the assignment.
+This README describes how to run a container using the dockerfile and executing the notebook that is created as a part of this project.

 ## How to Run
 - Set up a new image using the `environment.yml` file.